App-vNext/Polly-Samples/README.md

 ## To run the demos

 + To start the dummy server, start `PollyTestApp`.
++ Be sure the port number for the dummy server in `PollyTestClient\Configuration.cs` matches the port on which `PollyTestApp` starts on your machine.
 + To run a demo, uncomment the demo you wish to run in `PollyTestClient\program.cs`.
 Then start `PollyTestClient`.

 ## Want further information?